Japan's MUFG hires 180 staff in London in Europe expansion drive

 MUFG, which now employs around 2,100 staff in London, said in September it would set up a new subsidiary in Amsterdam to ensure it can continue to serve European clients even if Britain loses access to the single market.

-The bank is also opening an investment banking branch in Paris and has said it will move a few dozen staff from London to either Amsterdam or the French capital.
-The lender has more than 20 offices across Europe already and is well positioned to cope with Brexit, Rozes said.
+The bank said it is also considering opening an investment banking branch in Paris and has said it will move a few dozen staff from London to either Amsterdam and potentially other European locations.
+The lender already has more than 20 offices across Europe already and is well positioned to cope with the impact of Brexit, Rozes said.

 MUFG plans to use its lending muscle and strength in structured finance to expand its capital markets business, Rozes said, at a time when some European banks are shrinking their business.